2 min read

 Your weather app works locally.
 Let’s make it available to anyone.

-- Go to netlify.com and sign up (free)
+- Go to vercel.com and sign up with your GitHub account

-Netlify gives you a URL like random-name-123.netlify.app.
+In about 30 seconds, Vercel gives you a URL like weather-abc123.vercel.app.
 That’s your live site.

 Test It Live